autocorr/amwrap/README.rst

 of this wrapper are adapted or copied from the ``pyrtlib`` Python library written by Salvatore Larosa that are themselves licensed under the GPLv3.

+AM is authored by Scott Paine of the Smithsonian Astrophysical Observatory.
-The ``am`` code is a work of the United States and may be used freely, with attribution and credit to the Smithsonian Astrophysical Observatory.
+The AM software is a work of the United States and may be used freely, with attribution and credit to the Smithsonian Astrophysical Observatory.
 The program is intended for educational, scholarly or research purposes.